addr2data/aws-certification-prep/exercises/ex-002_BasicVpcConfig.rst

      -
         + None
      -
-        + AWS does NOT charge for the basic VPC building blocks used in this exercise.
+        + AWS does NOT charge for the basic VPC components.
-        + AWS does charge for other VPC components, you will use these components in future exercises.
+        + During this exercise, we will deploy basic VPC components.

 Limits
 ------